NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 written at a level that all users can understand and follow.

 Use the second person ("you") to refer to the reader.
-Do not overuse "you" and "your".
-It is often implied who you are addressing in the instructions.
+Do not overuse "you" and "your" as they are often implied who you are addressing in the instructions.

 ## Use plain language